chocolatey/choco-wiki/QuickDeployment/QuickDeploymentDesktopReadme.md

 #### **Changing the API Key**

 You may wish to change the API key before you start using things.
-To do so, log in to Nexus using the information above, or you rnew credentials if you have already gone through the first run wizard.
+To do so, log in to Nexus using the information above, or your new credentials if you have already gone through the first run wizard.
 Once logged in perform the following steps:

 1. Click on your username in the upper right-hand side of the homepage.
 2. Select "NuGet API Key" from the left-hand navigation window.